How to choose a Walking Tour in Salem?

 Most people only leave bad reviews.
 And those reasons could vary.
 Bad service, too much walking, not enough walking, too hot, too cold, etc… Sometimes a reviewer’s expectations can be very high and nothing can meet them.
 Or, some reviewers have had something happen to put them in a bad mood so nothing can satisfy them.
 A big issue in Salem that contributes to negative reviews is traffic to get here and the parking once you do arrive.
 People can be really frustrated; no tour is going to satisfy them.

-One of the biggest issues to watch for are companies that have only 5-Star reviews.
-In this day and age, it is very hard to please everyone so a company with nothing but 5-star reviews is doing one of three things:
+One of the biggest issues to watch for are companies that don’t have a bell curve distribution of reviews.
+In this day and age, it is very hard to please everyone so a company that doesn’t have a bell curve distribution of reviews could be doing one of three things:

 How can you tell?
 Reviewers who have only contributed one review in their lifetime is the first key.
 They say how they have taken so many tours and this one was the best, yet they were never inspired to leave a review for all the other tours they took in the past.
 This is a major red flag.